newhuo-tech/sg-docs/source/index.html.md

 ## Market Maker Program

 It is very welcome for market maker who has good market making strategy and large trading volume.
-If your Huobi Spot account or Contract account has at least 10 BTC, you can send your email to:
+If your New Huo Spot account or Contract account has at least 10 BTC, you can send your email to:

 - Contact customer support from Help Center or send email to [customersupport@huobi.sg](mailto:customersupport@huobi.sg).